oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 ![](assets/system.svg)

 The `Convolution2d` kernel contains the line buffer code, and uses a register-mapped invocation interface.
-The two colorspace converter kernels simply convert between 3-channel RGB pixels and 1-channel greyscale pixels, since many video pipelines will use RGB video, and the convolution kernel as designed only supports single-channel greyscale pixels.
+The two colorspace converter kernels simply convert between 3-channel RGB pixels and 1-channel greyscale pixels, since many video pipelines will use RGB video.

 The colorspace converter kernels don't require any kernel arguments, so they are implemented using a streaming invocation interface with the downstream stall (the `ready_in` signal) removed.
 This means that your system will need to tie the `start` signals for these two kernels high in order for this design to function.

-Finally, this design includes a pair of gasket IP files that enable the generated RTL to interoperate with Intel's suite of VVP IPs.
+Finally, this design includes a pair of gasket IP files that enable the generated RTL to interoperate with Intel's suite of [video/vision processing (VVP) IPs](https://www.intel.com/content/www/us/en/products/details/fpga/intellectual-property/dsp/video-vision-processing-suite.html).
 These gasket IPs convert the Avalon Streaming signals to AXI4 Streaming signals.
 These IP files may be found in the `quartus_project_files/non_acds_ip` directory.

 For convenience, you may use the header file included in `quartus_project_files/software` to control your IP from a Nios® 2 or Nios V softcore processor.